wangwenx190/build-scripts/README.md

      -openssl-linked -I "%_OPENSSL_DIR%\include" -L "%_OPENSSL_DIR%\lib"
      REM Add OPENSSL_LIBS="-llibcrypto -llibssl -lgdi32" to it REM if you are building static version of Qt
+     REM If you want Qt to load OpenSSL dynamically REM instead of linking to it directly, use "-openssl" REM instead of "-openssl-linked"
      ```
    Note:
    - ICU will increase the size of your application for 20~30 MB, if you don't need it then do not link against it, that's also what the Qt Company already did.